Small-Bodies-Node/sbnweb/cur_SBN/feedback/README.md

 ```

 5. Next, configure the Feedback Widget .
 From the root folder of the widget, open `feedback/js/config.js` in your text editor of choice.<br><br>
-A list and explanation of optional configurable variables can be found in the [following section](#configurable-variables). *Note: It is highly recommended that you update **followupLinks** to provide help information unique to your website.*
+A list and explanation of optional configurable variables can be found in the [following section](#configurable-variables). *Note: It is highly recommended that you update **additionalLinks** to provide help information unique to your website.*

 6. Now we want to move the files needed for the widget to the home directory for your website, or *WEB_HOME_PATH*.
 This *WEB_HOME_PATH* is the path where your homepage resides.
 For example, if your homepage is `/my/website/index.html`, then your *WEB_HOME_PATH* is `/my/website/`.
 To move the files, from the command-line: